 Better fuel efficiency needed to meet EU emission targets

-Improving fuel efficiency to reduce CO2 emissions from road transport is crucial achieving the EU’s GHG emissions reduction target by 2030.
-Tires account for 20-30% of fuel consumption, so that improving in tires could make a significant impact on CO2 reduction.
+Improving fuel efficiency to reduce CO2 emissions from road transport is crucial for achieving the EU’s GHG emissions reduction target by 2030.
+Tires account for 20-30% of fuel consumption, and that is mostly due to rolling resistance, so that reducing the rolling resistance in tires could make a significant impact on reducing CO2 emissions.

 Rolling resistance is the biggest factor in tire fuel consumption, but conventional additives are limited in how much they can improve the rolling resistance, and even more so without compromising safety or durability.